-- vi.
-Pedestrian Clear Zone A pedestrian clear zone at least six feet (6') wide shall be provided on all streetscapes.
-Any portion of the pedestrian clear zone within the front setback area shall be improved as an extension of the public sidewalk and shall match the public sidewalk in design and material, providing a seamless physical transition. - vii.
-Furnishing zone paved area between a sidewalk and vehicles for street furniture, tree wells, and extra sidewalk width - viii.
-Median vegetated area between travel lanes (required only where indicated) Medians when preset are encouraged to integrate stormwater water management. - ix.
-Edge of pavement curbs may be required - x.
-Planting strip vegetated area between a sidewalk and vehicles.
-Planting strips are encouraged to integrate stormwater water management. - xi.
-Street trees required type and placement of street trees - xii.
-Not required this phrase means a particular element is not required; however it is not prohibited if its design is appropriate to the context and is approved by the County Engineer b.
+- v.
+Sidewalk - A sidewalk shall be at least six feet (6') wide and be provided on all streetscapes - vi.
+Pedestrian zone - A pedestrian zone is free of any street furnishings or utilities and allows the clear passage of pedestrians.
+A six feet (6') wide pedestrian zone is preferred.
+Any portion of the pedestrian zone within the front setback area shall be improved as an extension of the public sidewalk and shall match the public sidewalk in design and material, providing a seamless physical transition - vii.
+Furnishing zone - paved area adjacent to the sidewalk for street furniture, tree wells, and extra sidewalk width - viii.
+Median - vegetated area between travel lanes of opposing direction (required only where indicated) Medians when present should be used to integrate stormwater water management - Edge of pavement curb and gutter may be required ix. - Planting strip or planting area vegetated area between a sidewalk and vehicles. x.
+Planting strips are encouraged to integrate stormwater water management - Street trees required type and placement of street trees xi. - Not required this phrase means a particular element is not required; however xii. it is not prohibited if its design is appropriate to the context and is approved by the County Engineer vii vi vii vi vi Signage Signage Signage Edge of Edge of Edge of Pavement (x) Pavement (x) Pavement (x) Street Tree (xi) Street Tree (xi) Street Tree (xi) Parking Lanes (ii) Parking Lanes (ii) Frontage and Frontage and Frontage and • Landscape Area Landscape Area Outdoor Seating Street Lights Street Lights Street Lights vii vi vii vii - Furnishing zone vii - Furnishing zone vii - Furnishing zone vi - Pedestrian zone vi - Pedestrian zone vi - Pedestrian zone v - Sidewalk • v - Sidewalk v - Sidewalk x - Planting strip b.
 Deviation from street design standards.